LangProc/langproc-cw/docs/c_compiler.md

 Developing your compiler
 ------------------------

 If you wish to use C++, then a basic framework for building your compiler has been provided.
+You are recommended to check out its structure [here](./basic_compiler.md).

 Source files can be found in the [./src](../src) folder and header files can be found in the [./include](../include) folder.